matthieu-bt/business-guide/source/quickstart/members.rst

 Adding members by e-mail
 -------------------------

-The other way to add members to your Skribble Business Account is by e-mail:
+The other way to add members to your Skribble Business is by e-mail:

 ..
 NOTE::
-   The person must already have a Skribble account before they can be added to your Business account.
+   The person must already have a Skribble account before they can be added to your Skribble Business.

 - Click **Members** if you aren't already there